axelmagn/dmed-rs/README.md

 When it comes time to output a result, these delimiters must be recreated.
 To specify output delimiters, use the `--odelim` option.
 They can be explicitly set in a similar syntax to the `--delim` option (e.g. \s/,/;)`.
-Alternatively, the user can use `--odelim=first` to tell shape to use the first axis delimiter it encounters as the delimiter for all fields, or `--odelim=recent` to use the most recent delimiter it encounters. 'first' and 'recent' are keywords that cannot be used as output delimiters.
+Alternatively, the user can use `--odelim=first` to tell datmat to use the first axis delimiter it encounters as the delimiter for all fields, or `--odelim=recent` to use the most recent delimiter it encounters. 'first' and 'recent' are keywords that cannot be used as output delimiters.
 If there is an incredible surge in demand for using